East Harlem / El Barrio Community Land Trust

 Why it matters:

-East Harlem El Barrio Community Land Trust is a resident-led organization.
-We organize, protect, and grow permanently affordable housing in East Harlem.
+East Harlem El Barrio Community Land Trust is a resident-led organization working to protect and grow permanently affordable housing in East Harlem.

-✅ Run by local tenants, advocates & community members
+• Led by local tenants, advocates, and community members

 What Is a Mutual Housing Association (MHA)?

-A Mutual Housing Association (MHA) is a nonprofit that owns and manages housing — with residents at the center.
+A Mutual Housing Association, or MHA, is a nonprofit housing model that puts residents at the center.

-• MHAs work alongside CLTs to ensure housing is not just affordable, but dignified and democratic.
+MHAs often work alongside CLTs to make sure housing is not only affordable, but also resident-centered, dignified, and democratic.

-“MHAs put the power back into the hands of the people who live there.”
+“MHAs put power back into the hands of the people who live there.”

-We are a resident-led organization committed to fighting displacement and building community control in East Harlem.
+We are a resident-led organization dedicated to fighting displacement and building community control in East Harlem.

-Whether we’re organizing buildings, preserving affordable homes, or building coalitions — our mission is rooted in keeping East Harlem for East Harlemites.
+Whether we are organizing buildings, preserving affordable homes, or building partnerships, our mission remains the same: keeping East Harlem for East Harlemites.

 Book Online